 Integrating with Sauce Labs Real Device

-Sauce Labs provides comprehensive mobile app testing using real devices, emulators and simulators for Android and iOS.
-In addition, teams can automate native, hybrid and mobile web apps for complete coverage.
+Sauce Labs provides comprehensive mobile app testing using real devices, emulators, and simulators for Android and iOS.
+In addition, teams can automate native, hybrid, and mobile web apps for complete coverage.

-Configuring Sauce Labs Real Devices in Provar
+Configuring Sauce Labs Real Devices in Automation

 Adding a Browser Provider